Overserving On California Cruises Puts All Passengers At Risk

 The cruise ship crew is at least partly responsible for making sure that they do not overserve you, or any of the other passengers, and cause injuries.

 Your night could be ruined during an encounter with an obnoxious, aggressive guest who was served too much alcohol by one or more bartenders on the ship.
 With just a glance or word, you could set off a drunken boor into a physical altercation and suffer serious injuries.
 Plus, someone impaired by alcohol might not be able to take “No” for an answer, putting you at risk of sexual assault.

 Keep in mind that the safety threat is substantial considering the cruise ship environment.
 An intoxicated passenger seeking to extend the fight or pursue a romantic interest can easily follow the target back to his or her cabin.

 Our Oakland Cruise Ship Accidents Attorneys Will Pursue Available Remedies

 Adults are clearly responsible for their own conduct and decisions on a cruise, but cruise ship operators and crew may be liable when their negligence causes injuries.
-For more information about your remedies, please contact Venardi Zurada, LLP to schedule a free consultation at our offices in Oakland, Walnut Creek or Redding, CA.
+For more information about your remedies, please contact Venardi Zurada, LLP to schedule a free consultation at our offices in Oakland or Walnut Creek, CA.